enthought/edge-examples/Minimal/README.md

 ## Before you begin

+Before starting, choose the approach that works best for you:

+- **Try the new Edge CLI tool:** If you prefer a streamlined, automated workflow, use the [Edge CLI](#develop-minimal-flask-based-app-example-with-the-edge-cli).
+This tool simplifies the process of creating, managing, and publishing Edge applications.

+- **Manual setup:** For a more hands-on approach, follow the steps in this section.
+This involves configuring your development environment and Docker manually.

+### Required tools for the manual setup:

-Before starting, ensure you have the following installed:
+Ensure you have the following installed:

 * [Docker](https://docker.com)
 * [EDM](https://www.enthought.com/edm/), the Enthought Deployment Manager